priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

     client-key: /var/lib/kubelet/pki/kubelet-client-current.pem
 ```

 The `certificate-authority-data` field stores the public certificate of Cluster's CA (Which is coming from the control-plane of the cluster).
 If you decode the value (using `echo "LS0tLS1CRUd****LS0tLS0K" | base64 -d`, it will match the contents of the `/etc/kubernetes/pki/ca.crt` on the kind-control-plane node.

-We also see it points to the location of the kubelet's certificates & keys - `/var/lib/kubelet/pki/`.
+We also see the `kubelet.conf` file points to the location of the kubelet's certificates & keys - `/var/lib/kubelet/pki/`.

 As I understand (from reading docs):

-the kubelet generates its own certificates/keys locally (`/var/lib/kubelet/pki/Kubelet.crt/key`) and then sent the CSR to the API Server.
+The kubelet generates its own certificates/keys locally (`/var/lib/kubelet/pki/Kubelet.crt | .key`) and then send a CSR (Certificate Signing Request) to the API Server.
 The control-plane (controller-manager?) then sign that CSR using the cluster CA keys (which we see from the field - `certificate-authority-data`).
 And then signed certificate is written into `kubelet.conf` (to be precise here - `/var/lib/kubelet/pki/kubelet-client-current.pem`, which comes from the `status.certificate:` field of the CSR Object).